-You can use your credit card to pay for things in a shop or online – and in most countries around the world.
-The card issuer will send you a bill every month with a list of all your transactions.
+Your credit card issuer will send you a bill every month with a list of all your transactions.
 If you pay the bill off in full, there is usually no interest to pay, so the card works like an interest-free loan.

-Watch out for hidden costs
+Watch out for card costs

 Most credit cards charge penalty fees for late or missed payments.
 You will also be charged if you spend more than the agreed limit.

 You should also watch out for charges at the ATM.
 Most credit card firms charge a fee of about 2% for cash withdrawals.
-There is usually no interest-free period, either.
-So you start to incur interest immediately.
+There is usually no interest-free period, either, so you start to incur interest immediately.

 Which card is best for me?

-There are literally hundreds of credit card deals on the market, but they fall broadly into six categories.
+There are hundreds of credit card deals on the market, but they fall broadly into six categories.
 The best card for you depends on a number of factors, including whether or not you will pay off the balance each month, and how you intend to use the card.